,

 2. For Music: Spotify Premium

 Just want to listen to music?
-Spotify, one of the best-known music streaming platforms, is fully compatible with Android Auto.
+Spotify — one of the top music streaming platforms of 2020 — is fully compatible with Android Auto.
 With the app installed, you can browse a catalog of more than 50 million tracks or listen to playlists that Spotify curates based on your personal taste in music.

 These alternatives are also worth checking out:

-• AIMP, a freeware audio player that’s best for Android users with a large digital library of music to play.
+• AIMP: A freeware audio player best for Android users with a large digital library of music to play.

 3. For Podcasts and Audiobooks: Audible